Senate Page Program

 - Summer Page eligibility is limited to students who have completed the sophomore year and who will be 16 or 17 years old on or before the date of appointment.

 - Pages must verify a minimum grade point average of 3.0 on a school transcript and a certification of immunization to qualify for attendance at the school.

 - A general health assessment completed by a licensed physician is required, in addition to a certification of immunization.

 - Pages are required to be covered by health insurance; if not already covered, they will be required to enroll in the Federal Employees Health Benefits Program.

-Application deadline for the Spring Session is: September 20, 2021
+Application deadline for the Summer Session is: February 3, 2023

 The Senate Page Program is highly competitive.
 Each Page must be sponsored by a Senator.
 There are a very limited number of positions available and the number of interested students is extremely high.

 Students who wish to apply to the program must submit a letter of interest stating why they are interested in being a Senate Page, career aspirations, list of extracurricular activities, grade point average (GPA), current courses, two letters of recommendation from a non-family member, and your permanent address.
 All application materials must be submitted in one email to be considered.
 We will keep your inquiry on file and contact you when Senator Van Hollen has been advised that he is eligible to nominate a Page for an upcoming session.
 Only Maryland residents will be considered.